 35 teams registered (we had a total of 33 last year, and only 12 this time last year were actually registered!), including long standing teams, and some new teams which is just brilliant.
 The cause is amazing, but the event itself and the people that support it are amazing too.
 A great experience for everyone in our community and a real celebration of their successes.

 What do people do to join in?

 To get involved, people can register a team, donate to a team or an individual, run their own fundraising event for us, or simply volunteer to help us on our Relay weekend.
-For more information, people can use the CRUK website which is www.cruk.org/relay.
-Nicola can be contacted on firstname.lastname@example.org.
+For more information, people can use the CRUK website or contact Nicola the event organiser.